It's Prime Week!

-I love the simplicity and peace of mind that Ready, Set, Food offers.
+I love the simplicity that Ready, Set, Food offers.
 Since I was introducing foods to my son, it was nice to have this product that fit so well with the process of trying new foods and keeping him healthy.
 Our allergist was really impressed with it, too, and said he would probably start recommending it to his other patients.Lauren

 I wish this product would have been available back when my first two were born.
 Their dad has a peanut allergy, so I was always very worried that they would have one too.
 I also wasn't sure of the best way to slowly introduce it into their diets.
 That's why this product is so perfect!
 It takes care of that for you.
 Thankfully, I was able to use it with my third and it has eased a lot of my worries.Tabitha